philthinker/MoCapLfD/README.md

 - There is an demo file "Toys_Grape6.cpp".
 - Build it with CMake.

-## Data
+## Demos

-Demo data.
+- main_A_MoCap.m: Learning the policies of Object A.

-- "main_C.mat": The demo data for the MATLAB demo.
+- main_B_MoCap.m: Learning the policies of Object B.

-- "main_C.csv": The demo data for the C++ demo.
+Runing these codes may take seconds.